Art History and Theory

 Semester 2, 2025

-The Art: History+Theory+Cultures courses that run in second semester are for both first and second year students.
+The Art History and Theory courses that run in second semester are for both first and second year students.
 They will be offered under the following course codes:

 Please use enrolment online to enrol into AHTC courses and MyTimetable to preference and select tutorial classes.